RushdaAnsari/Ecommerce-FrontEnd-Template/README.md

 # Ecommerce-FrontEnd-Template
-This eCommerce Frontend Template is a starter kit for building an online store.
+The purpose of this project is to demonstrate my understanding of HTML, CSS, and JavaScript.
+This project was built using these technologies, showcasing my ability to design and develop web pages.
+This is an eCommerce Frontend Template for building an online store.
 It provides a foundation for developers to build custom eCommerce websites using HTML, CSS, and JavaScript.
 # Features
 * Fully responsive design: The template is optimized for different screen sizes and is compatible with all modern browsers.
 * Clean and modular code: The template is built using modern web development techniques, making it easy to maintain and scale as needed.